HectorRubi/app-test-express-react/README.md

 2. **Create .env files for the backend and frontend based on the provided examples:**

-   - For the backend, create a .env file in the `server` directory and set the necessary database configuration variables:
+   - For the backend, create a .env file in the `server` directory and set the necessary database configuration variables, this configuration only works inside the container:

      ```plaintext
      PORT=4024